|RFC-0103: Software Delivery RFC Criteria|

 An addendum to the RFC process for changes which affect the Software Delivery codebase or policies.

 Criteria for changes which require RFCs in the Software Delivery area.

 The Software Delivery (SWD) system has wide scope over system behaviors, including over the air (OTA) system updates, development and testing flows, device security, and eventually package updates without a system update.
-Changes to the SWD stack can modify behavior of the system in subtle ways.
+Changes to the SWD stack can modify behavior of the system in subtle ways and incur cost to the Fuchsia program.
 To best adhere to the Fuchsia-wide RFC process, we seek to disambiguate the changes which have 'broad impact' in the SWD area by putting forth a set of clear criteria.
 These criteria are an attempt to achieve a balance between execution velocity and proper stakeholder communication and approval processes.

 Changes which require an RFC

 - Changes to the system update flow which add restrictions or gates, or new error conditions to the OTA process.
 For example, adding additional checks before completing an OTA, or making OTA downgrade checking more strict.
 This is important because these changes have the potential to reduce the reliability of the OTA process.